The Warehouse Project: Awards and nominations

-DJ Magazine's top 100 Clubs
+DJ Magazine's top 100 clubs

 Fatalities

 Two high-profile deaths have occurred at The Warehouse Project, those of Nick Bonnie and Souvik Pal, alongside several reports in the media of near-misses.
 These incidents resulted in calls from local councillors such as David Acton and Mike Cordingley for the licence to be revoked or reviewed.
-However, police statements have countered this, with high-ranking officers supporting the club and is management.
-Sixteen individuals were hospitalised during the first weekend of the 2013 season from taking drugs at the venue, and also include drug dealers at the club who have attempted to avoid arrest by swallowing all their stash.
+However, police statements have countered this, with high-ranking officers supporting the club and its management.
+Sixteen individuals were hospitalised during the first weekend of the 2013 season from taking drugs at the venue, and also included drug dealers at the club who attempted to avoid arrest by swallowing all their stash.

 Souvik Pal

 At the end of the 2012 season, on New Year's Eve, Souvik Pal was escorted out of the club.
 He was subsequently found dead in the adjacent canal later that month.
-The unexplained death was later reclassified as a murder investigation after reports of Souvik being seen leaving the area with an unknown individual after being thrown out of the club.
+The unexplained death was later reclassified as a murder investigation after reports of Pal being seen leaving the area with an unknown individual after being thrown out of the club.
 Although the death did not occur on the premises of the club, local councilors questioned whether the security at the club was sufficient.

 Nick Bonnie

 On the very first night of the 2013 season, a group of friends from Gloucestershire attended the opening event at The Warehouse Project.
 During the course of the night, one of their party fell ill and had to be taken to hospital, where he later died due to an overdose of an illegal drug he had consumed at The Warehouse Project.
-Initially, it was believed that Nick had purchased the drug inside club from a dealer, largely due to testimony of his friends, and this led to police and media fears of a "bad" batch of ecstasy, possibly laced with PMA.
+Initially, it was believed that Bonnie had purchased the drug inside the club from a dealer, largely due to testimony of his friends, and this led to police and media fears of a "bad" batch of ecstasy, possibly laced with PMA.
 However, in subsequent court proceedings, the friends admitted to having invented this story to cover that they had brought the drug into the club themselves.
-The fall out from the death led to further calls for the club's license to be reviewed, and in the following days further hospital statements contributed to media reporting that the club itself had become an unacceptable risk.
+The fall out from the death led to further calls for the club's licence to be reviewed, and in the following days further hospital statements contributed to media reporting that the club itself had become an unacceptable risk.

 The club responded to this by increasing in the number of medical and security staff at the venue.
-Various national politicians, including the Prime Minister David Cameron, commented on the incident and the dangers posed by people taking illegal drugs at clubs such as The Warehouse Project, calling it a tragic death.
+Various national politicians, including the then Prime Minister David Cameron, commented on the incident and the dangers posed by people taking illegal drugs at clubs such as The Warehouse Project, calling it a tragic death.